 City of Stratford offers energy efficiency incentives, programs, and services through the city’s power provider: Midland Power Cooperative.
 Go online to Midland Power Cooperative and look under the Energy Efficiency tab to locate the information and rebates you are interested in.
 Or contact the City of Stratford and we’ll help you!

 The Water Treatment Plant was built in 2010 and provides safe, clear, high quality water for all of Stratford.
 Raw water is pumped from the Mississippian aquifer by two wells each about 600 deep each.
 The water is then softened before being pumped into the distribution system.
 On the average approximately 40,000 gallons are treated each day.
 The City maintains the plant and the 200,000 gallon water tower and water infrastructure.
-Maintenance of this system includes repairing water main leaks, fire hydrants, valves, leak detection and making locations on these lines and curb boxes.
+Maintenance of this system includes repairing water main leaks, fire hydrants, valves, leak detection and making locations on the main water lines and curb boxes.
 Water meters are read on the 21st of each month.
-The 2012 WATER QUALITY REPORT for the City of Stratford is now available.
+The 2018 Water Quality Report for the City of Stratford is now available.

 The Stratford Municipal Wastewater Treatment Lagoon and Lift Station was built in 1992.
 The second Lift Station in the southeast part of Stratford was renovated in 2011.
 Maintenance includes sanitary sewer infrastructure, manholes and storm water intakes.
 Sewer reads are based on the monthly water meter readings.